Pancreatic Cancer

 -

 Ask your health care provider about changing or stopping your regular medicines.
-This is especially important if you are taking diabetes medicines or blood thinners.
+These include any diabetes medicines or blood thinners you take.

 -

-Do not take dietary supplements or herbal medicines unless your health care provider tells you to take them.
+Do not take dietary supplements or herbal medicines unless your health care provider tells you to.
 Some supplements can interfere with how well the treatment works.

 - Ask your health care provider if the medicine prescribed to you: